NeoGeographyToolkit/StereoPipeline/docs/examples/skysat.rst

 value of ``--tri-robust-threshold`` (0.1) is intentionally set to be less than the one used for ``--robust-threshold`` (0.5) to ensure pixel reprojection errors are always given a higher priority than triangulation errors.

+The ``--camera-position-weight`` value was set to a large number to keep the camera positions fixed  during bundle adjustment.
+This is important as it is assumed that the camera positions are already accurate and it is desired to only refine the camera orientations.

 The ``--rotation-weight`` value was set to 0, so the camera orientations can change with no restrictions.
 See :numref:`ba_cam_constraints` for a discussion